N3RDIUM/old-dotfiles/README.md

     - More pinned applications
     - Quick settings here! (look at the top bar)
 - [ ] Full settings window:
     - You know what I'm talking about
+- [ ] J.A.R.V.I.S
+    - You know what I'm talking about

 # Known issues